 - James Schneider/Punk the Capital Collection - Source material for forthcoming documentary

-- Ryan Shepard Collection - Punk ephemera, mostly fliers and poster from 1990s
+- Ryan Shepard Collection - 7" records, live recordings, and punk fliers and poster from 1990s

 We expect our online local music portal to be an excellent platform for connecting the public with our music collections as well has those of other repositories.
 Public programming this fall and next summer will raise awareness about the project and engage the public with collected resources and local music.

 We're kicking off the grant cycle with a month-long series of programs: